 By: Cary Kieffer

 Goodmorning, I certainly am not the first guy to go over this but I am the first guy on TGR, so today we will discuss the pro’s/con’s of the 22 long rifle in case “the world as we know it” comes to an end.
-Is the 22 a necessity?
+Is the 22 a necessity for a prepper?
 I think so.

 I don’t care to turn this into a brand name war so when I talk about the stuff I have just take it as a suggestion.
 I know there are oodles of good 22’s available.
 So my suggestion is have several quality 22’s in your emergency plan.
 I have 2 Smith MP-15/22’s, 2 Ruger 10/22’s, a Savage MK2 Tactical Rifle and 4 Ruger 22 pistols, three of which are MK’s and one SR-22 pistol.
 I am also in the process of putting together a ZK-22 from Red Jacket with a Ruger 10/22 action and a custom aluminum barrel I am having made.

 Is that too many?
 It might be but I decided the more the better.
 I have no way of knowing what the situation may be from day to day.
 One of those extra 22’s and a brick of ammo maybe some day will be turned into something I really need bad, possibly as a form of payment.
 So I don’t think I can have too many good 22’s.

 Let’s discuss the cartridge in general first.
 It has a lot going for it and it has some pretty good points against it.
 Let’s cover the good first and the not so good last.

 1. The ammo is cheap, lite-weight and does not take up a lot of room.
 Mass quantities of it can be bought for pennies on the dollar compared to center fire ammo.

 2. Today’s ammo, with the right brands, is reliable and accurate.

 3. Comparatively speaking it is quiet, also it can be easily suppressed (where legal) as a lot of it is not supersonic.